aedart/athenaeum/docs/archive/next/contribution-guide.md

 * Write your code / changes
 * Create executable test-cases (_prove that your changes are solid!_)
 * Commit and push your changes to your fork-repository
-* Send a pull-request with your changes
+* Send a pull-request with your changes (_please check "Allow edits from maintainers"_)
 * _Drink a [Beer](https://en.wikipedia.org/wiki/Beer) - you earned it_ :)

 As soon as I receive the pull-request (_and have time for it_), I will review your changes and merge them into this project.
 If not, I will inform you why I choose not to.